 It's not just archaeans you have to look out for.
 Black goo on the floor will slow you down, but you can eliminate it with a few well-placed bullets.
 And, just like L4D, there are a variety of enemy types to keep things interesting.

-Rainbow Six Parasite story
+Rainbow Six Extraction story

-Rainbow Six Parasite outlook
+Rainbow Six Extraction outlook

 The gameplay looks solid, and if you're familiar with the franchise, there shouldn't be too many surprises.
 We love that Outbreak inspired a dedicated game with PvE play and tight-knit squads.
-Left 4 Dead fans might also be able to get their fix here.
-Although that's only until Back 4 Blood launches on October 12.
+Left 4 Dead fans might also be able to get their fix here — although that's only until Back 4 Blood launches on October 12.